intel/ai-reference-models/benchmarks/object_detection/tensorflow/rfcn/README.md

 $ cd models/benchmarks
 ```

-Run benchmarking for throughput and latency where the `--data-location`
+Run for throughput and latency where the `--data-location`
 is the path to the directory with the raw coco validation images:
 ```
 python launch_benchmark.py \